ubuntu/WSL/docs/tutorials/cloud-init.md

 ```powershell
 ubuntupreview.exe install --root
 ```

-We skip the user creation, since we expect cloud-init to do it.
+We skip the user creation since we expect cloud-init to do it.

 > If you want to be sure that there is now an Ubuntu-Preview instance, run `wsl -l -v`.
 > Notice that the application is named `UbuntuPreview` but the WSL instance created is named `Ubuntu-Preview`.